Skip to main content

 periodicPingUrls: [],

-streamingUpload: false,
+streamingUpload: true,

 clientSocketConnectTimeout: 60000,